bparrish206/eatThis/README.md

-This is app uses the bigOven API to search recipes.
+This app uses the bigOven API to search recipes.
 I'm using Node, Angular and Browserify.